GevinduH/CV-Repo/cv.md

 my knowledge and skills while learning from seasoned professionals and contribute to innovative software solutions that have a great impact on the world.

+## Core Skills
+* Programming languages: Python, JavaScript, HTML, CSS, SQL
+* Teamwork
+* Ability to work in time
+* Decision making
+* Communication